timuism/timuism/README.md

 # Hello!
 I'm Tim Long.

-I am a software engineer with a focus on user interface development on the web.
-I have seven years of web development experience and I love it.
+I'm a software engineer with ~7 years of experience in building web sites and applications.
+My focus is mostly in front-end development but I am able to design user interfaces and I have also worked in the back-end.

 I am unable to share professional project on my GitHub, but you can [explore some of the finished products on my website](https://timuism.net).
 Feel free to reach out if you have any questions.

 ## Currently Learning